Lama-Aljohani/Employee-Training-Management-System/README.md

 * ERD
 * Project Plan

-## Screenshots
+## Project Materials

-### System Interfaces
+This repository includes selected project materials, including:

-Screenshots of the main system interfaces are available in:
+* **System Interfaces** — screenshots of the main system interfaces and role-based dashboards.

-`/screenshots/interfaces/`

-### System Diagrams

-System diagrams and project planning materials are available in:

-`/screenshots/diagrams/`

-## Note

-This repository is a **portfolio presentation of the project**.
-Source code and confidential organizational information are not included due to project ownership and privacy considerations.
+* **System Diagrams** — system workflow, use case diagram, and ERD.
+* **Project Plan** — the project work plan and timeline.
+* **Technical Documentation** — technical documentation covering the system requirements, design, development, testing, and deployment.
+* **Project Presentations** — presentations prepared for university evaluation and the training organization.

 ---